linode/docs/docs/applications/cloud-storage/install-seafile-with-nginx-on-ubuntu-18-04/index.md

 {{< /file >}}

     {{< note >}}
 If you plan on uploading large files (greater or equal to 4GB), you may want to turn off the Nginx buffer feature, as it has issues handling large files with Seafile.
-Add the following to the *nginx.conf* file in the `/seafhttp` location section.
+Add the following to the *seafile.conf* file in the `/seafhttp` location section.

   {{< file "/etc/nginx/sites-available/seafile.conf" conf >}}
   ...